aerkiaga/nodeverse/README.md

 any following versions will make breaking changes to the core game.

 ## Status
-A huge cloud of floating planets is created.
-Blocks include stone, gravel, dust, sediment, water, hydrocarbon, lava, grass soil, grass, dry grass, tall grass and snow.
-Planets of different colors, rockier, more hilly or flat, richer in oceans, arid, frozen, volcanic, and with or without living organisms are generated.
-World generation features oceans, caves, deserts and craters.
+A universe with tens of thousands of planets is created.
+Blocks include stone, gravel, dust, sediment, water, hydrocarbon, lava, grass soil, grass, dry grass, tall grass, ice and snow.
+Planets of different colors, rockier, more hilly or flat, richer in oceans, arid, frozen, volcanic, with or without living organisms, and with various terrain shapes and cave abundance are generated.
+World generation features oceans, ice sheets, caves, cliffs, deserts and craters.

 The player starts out flying a small, boring spaceship near the ground.
 Pressing 'sneak' (shift by default) will land it.
 After landing, it's possible to unboard ('move') or lift off ('jump').
 A ship can be boarded by pressing 'use' (right- click by default) on any of its nodes.

+By flying high into the sky, outer space will be reached.
+From there, it's possible to travel to other planets and stars via the inventory GUI.
+Information about each will be shown as well.

 Some planets may have a few colorful piñatas scattered over their surface.
 Breaking them affords new spaceship parts as random loot.
 These can be used to